FAIRplus/the-fair-cookbook/content/recipes/infrastructure/fair-api_matched.md

                       type: string
 ```

-The `200` here refers to the HTTP status code, these are standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)ized by HTTP but the gist is:
+The `200` here refers to the HTTP status code, these are standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) ized by HTTP but the gist is:

 |Code|Meaning|
 |-|-|